Jozo Šimunović: International career

 Šimunović has represented Croatia on all youth levels.
 He was captain of the Croatian under-17, under-19 and the under-21 teams.

 In September 2015, he received a first call-up for the senior national team, for the last UEFA Euro 2016 qualifying matches, against Bulgaria and Malta, as a substitute for injured Dejan Lovren, but suffered an injury days later, which prevented him from playing.

 In July 2017, Šimunović chose to represent Bosnia and Herzegovina, whom he qualifies for as his entire family hails from Jajce.
 He had reportedly become frustrated by the lack of opportunities to play for Croatia.
 He was called up a month later by Bosnia and Herzegovina coach Mehmed Baždarević for the 2018 World Cup qualifiers against Cyprus and Gibraltar; however, he did not debut for the national team despite being expected to do so against the latter opponent.
 In March 2018, he rejected the call-up from new Bosnia and Herzegovina coach Robert Prosinečki for friendly games against Bulgaria and Senegal.
 Days later, he revealed that he does not want to represent Bosnia and Herzegovina internationally because he "loves Croatia too much".

+Personal life

+In April 2023, having been released by HNK Gorica, Šimunović told a Scottish newspaper that he was studying sports management at a university in Croatia and was doing his badges to prepare for a career after his playing days were over.